mui/material-ui/docs/src/pages/getting-started/faq/faq-de.md

 As a rule of thumb, only use inline-style for dynamic style properties.
 The CSS alternative provides more advantages, such as:

-- auto-prefixing
+- Auto-Präfixe
-- better debugging
+- Besseres debuggen
-- media queries
+- Medien-Anfragen
-- keyframes
+- Keyframes

 ## How do I use react-router?

 We detail the [integration with third-party routing libraries](/guides/composition/#routing-libraries) like react-router, Gatsby or Next.js in our guide.

-## How can I access the DOM element?
+## Wie kann ich auf das DOM-Element zugreifen?

 All Material-UI components that should render something in the DOM forward their ref to the underlying DOM component.
 This means that you can get DOM elements by reading the ref attached to Material-UI components: